LyteNyte Grid logo for light mode. Links back to the documentation home page.

 Here’s what we kept running into again and again:

 • Customization was a nightmare.
 Clunky, opaque APIs made even basic tweaks feel like defusing a bomb.
-Two-way data bindings, sync issues between React and the grid... we've seen things.
+Two-way data bindings and state sync issues between React and the grid… we’ve seen it all.

 • Server data loading was a disaster.
 Optimistic updates, partial rendering, and caching never worked properly, or worse, worked sometimes, which is somehow more dangerous.